Battle of Botkyrka

-The Battle of Botkyrka was an incident where an army under Eric XIV and the Pontus De la Gardie, along with the dukes Charles and John met in Botkyrka in 1568 during the ongoing uprising against Eric XIV.
-It resulted in a victory for Eric, forcing the dukes to retreat.
+The Battle of Botkyrka was an incident where an army under Erik XIV and the Pontus De la Gardie, along with the dukes Charles and John met in Botkyrka in 1568 during the ongoing uprising against Erik XIV.
+It resulted in a victory for Erik, forcing the dukes to retreat.

 Background

-On 19 August, in the midst of his rebellion against the king, Eric XIV, Duke John rode out at the head of ten banners of German and Scottish and eight banners of Swedish cavalry towards Södermanland all while the troops still loyal to the king gradually switched sides and joined the rebels.
+On 19 August, in the midst of his rebellion against the king, Erik XIV, Duke John rode out at the head of ten banners of German and Scottish and eight banners of Swedish cavalry towards Södermanland all while the troops still loyal to the king gradually switched sides and joined the rebels.

-When word reached Eric that the rebels had reached Södertälje, and was now on its way towards Stockholm, he quickly organized the troops who were still loyal to him and quickly marched to meet the rebels head on.
-The forces still loyal to Eric were the Hovfanan, Upplandsfanan, One banner of "black cavalry" (Svarta ryttare), Eight Fähnlein's of cavalry from Finland, Norrland, Dalarna, and Roslagen, Gårdsfanan, and the Life Guards.
-In total, Eric's army consisted of around 5,000 infantry and 1,000 cavalry.
+When word reached Erik that the rebels had reached Södertälje, and was now on its way towards Stockholm, he quickly organized the troops who were still loyal to him and quickly marched to meet the rebels head on.
+The forces still loyal to Erik were the Hovfanan, Upplandsfanan, One banner of "black cavalry" (Svarta ryttare), Eight Fähnlein's of cavalry from Finland, Norrland, Dalarna, and Roslagen, Gårdsfanan, and the Life Guards.
+In total, Erik's army consisted of around 5,000 infantry and 1,000 cavalry.

-It is not unclear how large the rebel army was, but it consisted of nine banners and 15 Fähnlein's, therefore likely larger than Eric's force.
+It is not unclear how large the rebel army was, but it consisted of nine banners and 15 Fähnlein's, therefore likely larger than Erik's force.
 However, one historian has claimed that the rebel vanguard consisted of 670 pikemen, 400 cavalry, and 120 handgunners.